Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

         </div>
     </div>

 If you want a panel without title, set the title to `undef`.
 Note that you can't use a regular fat comma since that would turn undef into a string.
+A normal comma is of course also ok.

-### Body and title
+#### Body and title

     %= panel 'The header' => begin
         <p>A short text.</p>